Kitware/vtk-examples/src/Python/GeometricObjects/EllipticalCylinder.md

 creates an elliptical cylinder by extruding the vtkPolyLine along a vector.
 The example sets the backface property of the vtkActor to show the front and back face of the cylinder.

+!!! seealso
-!!! info "See also" [EllipticalCylinderDemo](../EllipticalCylinderDemo) to see the vtkPolyLine and the vector represented as an oriented arrow.
+    [EllipticalCylinderDemo](../EllipticalCylinderDemo) to see the vtkPolyLine and the vector represented as an oriented arrow.